 Across the United States, initiatives focused on computational thinking (CT) are rapidly expanding.
 Innovative work is underway and being studied in Massachusetts, New York, and other states.
-Yet little evidence-based guidance is available to support elementary schools and teachers in effectively integrating CT into different subject areas.
+Yet little evidence-based guidance is available to support elementary schools and teachers in effectively integrating CT into various subject areas.

 - Findings from the work will advance the field’s knowledge of effective ways to improve the likelihood of successful CT integration and build students’ CT skills